sofiasias001/sofiasias001.github.io/_posts/2021-10-09-Breakfast-Ham-Casserole.md

 ---
-layout: post
-title: Breakfast Ham Casserole
+title: "Breakfast Ham Casserole"
+excerpt_separator: "<!--more-->"
+categories:
-category: Breakfast
+  - Breakfast
-tags: [breakfast, ham]
+tags:
+  - breakfast, ham
 ---

 Easy Breakfast Ham Casserole is cheesy, gooey, and delicious (BONUS - it has tater tots).
 Your family will be scraping their plates & begging for more!